epicserve/epicserve.github.io/_posts/2024-10-24-improving-the-new-django-developer-experience.md

 └── uv.lock
 ```

-If say no to the defaults, then the resulting structure looks like this:
+If you say no to the defaults, then the resulting structure looks like this:
 ```bash
 .
 ├── config